VEuPathDB/StaticContent/content/common/protein-mapping-help.md

 <!-- no need for a title in this page -->

 <div class="static-content">
-  <h3>Protein mapping with DIAMOND BLASTP</h3>
+  <h3>Protein mapping with DIAMOND blastp</h3>

   <p><b>Overview</b>: The purpose of this tool is to map a set of proteins, usually a complete proteome from an organism, to existing OrthoMCL groups.
-Each entry in your set of proteins is queried with DIAMOND BLASTP against the full OrthoMCL database (~8 million proteins) and assigned to OrthoMCL groups (Core and Residual) based on the percent identity and e-values of your proteins' best hit within the OrthoMCL database.
-The BLASTP significance cutoff is 1e 0.05.
+Each entry in your set of proteins is queried with DIAMOND blastp against the full OrthoMCL database (~8 million proteins) and assigned to OrthoMCL groups (Core and Residual) based on the percent identity and e-values of your proteins' best hit within the OrthoMCL database.
+The blastp significance cutoff is 1e 0.05.
   <ul>
   <li>You must be logged into your OrthoMCL DB account to upload your protein FASTA file.</li>
   <li>Uploaded proteome FASTA files will be stored on the system for 5 days.</li>